sap-tutorials/Tutorials/tutorials/workzone-enrich-5-integrate-card/workzone-enrich-5-integrate-card.md

 ---
-title: Integrate an UI5 Integration Card to Your SAP Work Zone Home Page
+title: Integrate a UI5 Integration Card to Your SAP Work Zone
 description: Add a custom UI5 integration card to your SAP Work Zone home page.
 auto_validation: true
 time: 10